browserengineering/book/book/forms.md

     handle_connection(conx)
 ```

-That connection object is, confusingly, also socket: it is the socket
+That connection object is, confusingly, also a socket: it is the
-corresponding to that one connection.
-We know what to do with those:
+socket corresponding to that one connection.
+We know what to do with
-we read the contents and parse the HTTP message.
-But it's a little
+those: we read the contents and parse the HTTP message.
+But it's a
-trickier to do this in the server than in the browser, because the
+little trickier to do this in the server than in the browser, because
-browser waits for the server, and that means the server can't just
+the browser waits for the server, and that means the server can't just
 read from the socket until the connection closes.

 Instead, we'll read from the socket line-by-line.
 First, we read the